family-richards/IntruderBeware-also-known-as-Napkin/howto2.md

   ![a dropdown menu with all of the baud numbers](bauddropdown.png)
   Next, you can reset the ESP32 Feather!
 I'll guide you through what it should say.
 # Testing
-+ Welcome to the IntruderBeware setup wizard!
-Wait a moment as I setup the inputs, outputs, and EEPROM...
++ `Welcome to the IntruderBeware setup wizard!
+Wait a moment as I setup the inputs, outputs, and EEPROM...`
-Hopefully it doesn't say this: Failed to initialise EEPROM!
+Hopefully it doesn't say this: `Failed to initialise EEPROM!`
-+ Done!
++ `Done!
 First, let's setup your PIR.
 Go behind your PIR, so it can't see you.
-In five seconds, I'll take 10 snapshots of the PIR pin.
+In five seconds, I'll take 10 snapshots of the PIR pin.`
++ At this point, go behind the PIR within 5 seconds.
-+ Taking snapshots...
++ `Taking snapshots...`
-+ Okay, now let's have you make a whole bunch of motion.
-Again, in 5 seconds, I'll take 10 snapshots.
++ `Okay, now let's have you make a whole bunch of motion.
+Again, in 5 seconds, I'll take 10 snapshots.`
++ At this point, go in front of the PIR within 5 seconds.
-+ Taking snapshots...
++ `Taking snapshots...`
-+ Hmm... let me figure out if your PIR is reverse...
++ `Hmm... let me figure out if your PIR is reverse...`
-Hopefully, it says this: It's reverse!
-Give me a second to save that...
+Hopefully, it says this: `It's reverse!
+Give me a second to save that...`
-Or this: It's not reverse!
-Give me a second to save that...
+Or this: It's not reverse! `Give me a second to save that...`
-But not this: Hmm...
+But not this: `Hmm...
 I'm having trouble.
-Try again by resetting this, and put up a issue on GitHub.
+Try again by resetting this, and put up a issue on GitHub.`
-+ Now, let's test the buzzer.
-In 5 seconds, I'll play a low tone, a medium tone, and then a high tone.
++ `Now, let's test the buzzer.
+In 5 seconds, I'll play a low tone, a medium tone, and then a high tone.`
-+ Did you hear the tones? y/n
++ `Did you hear the tones? y/n`
++ At this point, type in `y` or `n` into the serial console.
-Hopefully it says this: Great!
+Hopefully it says this: `Great!`
-But not this: Hmm... try making a issue on GitHub.
+But not this: `Hmm... try making a issue on GitHub.`
-Or not this: Please type y or n.
+Or not this: `Please type y or n.`
 + Cover your ears!
 In 5 seconds, I'll test the siren.
 + Did you hear the tone? y/n
 Hopefully it says this: Great!